eProsima/Fast-DDS-spy/docs/rst/developer_manual/installation/sources/windows_cmake.rst

 .. note::

-    By default, |eddsrecord| does not compile tests.
+    By default, |espy| does not compile tests.
     However, they can be activated by downloading and installing `Gtest <https://github.com/google/googletest>`_ and building with CMake option ``-DBUILD_TESTS=ON``.